mjordan/islandora_workbench/README.md

 * Whether your Islandora has the [Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) module enabled.
    * If not, Workbench will recommend that you enable it.
    * If so, Workbench will validate whether taxonomy term IDs or term names (such as those used in `field_model`) exist in the referenced taxonomies.
+* Whether the term ID (or term URI) provided for `media_use_tid` is a member of the "Islandora Media Use" vocabulary.
+* Whether term ID and term URIs used in CSV fields correspond to existing terms.
 * Whether the length of new terms exceeds 255 characters, which is the maximum length for a term name.
 * Whether term names in your CSV require a vocabulary namespace.
 * If using the pages from directories configuration: